avivace/j2-resume/README.md

 - Have an agnostic data source (JSON) and edit ONLY that when updating the informations (API access to a remote endpoint exposing a compliant JSON is trivially implementable, too).
 - Have data source compliant and validated against a formal specification or schema (use JSON schema and possibly the JSON-Resume specification?).
 Templates must respect this schema too.
 - Easily update and version the data source using a text editor or a (visual) JSON editor;
-- Keep the hybrid Jinja2 templates clean and similar to their plain format versions;
+- Keep the hybrid Jinja2 templates clean and similar to their plain format versions (that's why a LuaLaTeX solution was scraped).

 ## How it looks like